 There are thousands of colleges offering degrees in the United States, but not all are legitimate institutions.
-Kentucky’s leaders recognized the importance of protecting students and their families against these frauds.
-The Commonwealth has legislation that requires licensure by the Council of all private postsecondary institutions granting bachelor’s degrees.
+Kentucky’s leaders recognized the importance of protecting students and their families against these fraudulent organizations.

+As part of ensuring quality education for the Commonwealth, the Council is legislated to license all private postsecondary institutions granting bachelor’s degrees or higher.
 This licensing, which is the result of a thorough assessment process by experts, is required before a campus can enroll, or even advertise, in Kentucky.

 Before granting a license to a college, the Council thoroughly reviews the academic programs offered.
 The review includes

 In addition to academics, the Council thoroughly evaluates other factors, including

 Once a campus receives its license to operate in Kentucky, the Council has the authority to protect students from bad business practices.